Border Security, Economic Opportunity, and Immigration Modernization Act of 2013

-The Border Security, Economic Opportunity, and Immigration Modernization Act of 2013 (Bill S.744) was a proposed immigration reform bill introduced by Sen. Charles Schumer (D-NY) in the United States Senate.
-The bill was co-sponsored by the other seven members of the "Gang of Eight", a bipartisan group of U.S. Senators who wrote and negotiated the bill.
-It was introduced in the Senate on April 16, 2013 during the 113th United States Congress.
+The Border Security, Economic Opportunity, and Immigration Modernization Act of 2013 (Bill S.744) was a proposed immigration reform bill introduced by Sen. Chuck Schumer (D-NY) in the United States Senate.
+The bill was co-sponsored by the other seven members of the "Gang of Eight", a bipartisan group of U.S. senators who wrote and negotiated the bill.
+It was introduced in the Senate on April 16, 2013, during the 113th United States Congress.

 The Senate Judiciary Committee held hearings on the bill in April 2013.
-The bill was voted out of Committee on May 21, 2013 and was placed on the Senate calendar.
-On June 27, 2013, the Senate passed the bill on 68-32 margin.
-The bill was not considered by United States House of Representatives and died in the 113th Congress.
+The bill was voted out of committee on May 21, 2013, and was placed on the Senate calendar.
+On June 27, 2013, the Senate passed the bill on 68–32 margin.
+The bill was not considered by the Republican-controlled United States House of Representatives and died in the 113th Congress.

 If enacted, the bill would have made it possible for many undocumented immigrants to gain legal status and eventually citizenship.
 It would have increased border security by adding up to 40,000 border patrol agents.
 It also would have advanced talent-based immigration through a points-based immigration system.
 New visas were proposed in this legislation, including a visa for entrepreneurs and a W visa for lower skilled workers.
 It also proposed new restrictions on H1B visa program to prevent its abuse and additional visas/green-cards for students with science, technology, engineering, and mathematics (STEM) degrees from U.S. institutions.
 The bill also included a $1.5 billion youth jobs program and repealed the Diversity Visa Lottery in favor of prospective legal immigrants who are already in the United States.

 The non-partisan Congressional Budget Office estimated that this bill would have reduced the U.S. fiscal deficit by US$197 billion over 10 years and by $700 billion by 2033.
 The Social Security Administration said that it would help add $276 billion in revenue over the next 10 years while costing only $33 billion.